praveek/launch.en/help/launch-reference/managing-resources/compare-resource-revisions.md

 ---
-title: Compare resource revisions
+title: Compare Resource Revisions
-seo-title: Compare resource revisions in Adobe Experience Platform Launch
-description: Compare resource revisions in Adobe Experience Platform Launch
+description: Learn how to to view the history of revisions for a resource in Adobe Experience Platform Launch.
-seo-description: Compare resource revisions in Adobe Experience Platform Launch
 ---

 # Compare resource revisions